rikkarth/tooler-tools/README.md

 - **Installed**: Maven Wrapper
 - **Installed**: JUnit Params

+# Tooler-Tools

 Tooler-Tools: A versatile Java library for backend and CLI developers, offering a growing collection of tools to simplify your development tasks.

 This is early in development.
 I will release working packages as soon as there is anything useful to release.